Cardiff: Sport

 Cardiff hosts many high-profile sporting events at local, national and international level and in recognition of the city's commitment to sport for all was awarded the title of European Capital of Sport 2014.
 Organised sports have been held in the city since the early 19th century. national home sporting fixtures are nearly always played in the city.
-All Wales' multi-sports agencies and many of the country's sports governing bodies have their headquarters in Cardiff and the city's many top quality venues have attracted world-famous sports events, sometimes unrelated to Cardiff or to Wales.
+All Wales's multi-sports agencies and many of the country's sports governing bodies have their headquarters in Cardiff and the city's many top quality venues have attracted world-famous sports events, sometimes unrelated to Cardiff or to Wales.
 In 2008/09, 61% of Cardiff residents regularly participated in sport and active recreation, the highest percentage in ll 22 local authorities in Wales.

 Rugby union fans around the world have long been familiar with the old National Stadium, Cardiff Arms Park, and its successor the Principality Stadium, which hosted the FA Cup for six years (from 2001 to 2006) it took to rebuild Wembley Stadium.
 In 2009, Cardiff hosted the first Ashes cricket test between England and Australia to be held in Wales.
 Cardiff hosted eight football matches of the London 2012 Olympics.

 Cardiff City F.C. (founded 1899 as Riverside AFC) played their home games at Ninian Park from 1910 until the end of the 2008–09 season.
 The club's new home is the Cardiff City Stadium, which they initially rented to the Cardiff Blues, the city's professional rugby union team, the Blues returning to the Arms Park in 2012.
 Cardiff City have played in the English Football League since the 1920–21 season, climbing to Division 1 after one season.
 Cardiff City are the only non-English team to have won the FA Cup, beating Arsenal in the 1927 final at Wembley Stadium.
 They were runners up to Portsmouth in the 2008 final, losing 1–0 at the new Wembley Stadium.
 In the 2013/14 and 2018/19 seasons Cardiff City played in the English Premier League.

 Cardiff Metropolitan University F.C. of the Athletic Union of Cardiff Metropolitan University, based in Cyncoed, play in the Cymru Premier, having been promoted from Welsh League Division One in 2016.
 They were winners of the Welsh League Cup for the 2018–19 season.

 Cardiff has numerous smaller clubs including Bridgend Street A.F.C., Caerau (Ely) A.F.C., Cardiff Corinthians F.C., Cardiff Grange Harlequins A.F.C., and Ely Rangers A.F.C., which all play in the Welsh football league system.

 In addition to men's football teams Cardiff City Ladies of the FA Women's Premier League Southern Division are based in the city.
 Teams in the Welsh Premier Women's Football League are Cardiff Met.
 Ladies, Cyncoed Ladies and Cardiff City.